Sessions Defends His Reputation in First House Testimony

 Clinton emails

-Sessions also told the committee there has to be a factual basis to meet the standards of appointment of a second special counsel to look into the FBI’s investigation into Hillary Clinton’s private email server, something Judiciary Chairman Rep. Robert W. Goodlatte, R-Va., and other Republicans requested earlier this year.
+Sessions also told the committee there has to be a factual basis to meet the standards of appointment of a second special counsel to look into the FBI’s investigation into Hillary Clinton’s private email server, something Judiciary Chairman Robert W. Goodlatte of Virginia and other Republicans requested earlier this year.

-“‘Looks like’ is not enough basis to appoint a special counsel,” Sessions said during questioning from Rep. Jim Jordan, R-Ohio.
+“‘Looks like’ is not enough basis to appoint a special counsel,” Sessions said during questioning from Ohio Republican Jim Jordan.
 “You can have your idea but some time we have to study what the facts are and to evaluate whether it meets the standard that requires a special counsel.”

-Rep. Luis V Gutiérrez, D-Ill., also pressed Sessions on whether he would appoint a second special counsel, pointing out that Trump during a presidential debate said if he won he would instruct his attorney general to investigate Clinton.
+Illinois Democratic Rep. Luis V. Gutiérrez also pressed Sessions on whether he would appoint a second special counsel, pointing out that Trump during a presidential debate said that if he won, he would instruct his attorney general to investigate Clinton.

 Will Sessions fulfill that campaign promise?